selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 >
 > Than never to have loved at all.

+As with all matters of the heart, you'll know it when you find it.

+---

 Fear leads to anger, anger leads to hate

 Cruelty springs from weakness

 [[who-goes-nazi]]

 ---